Quality of Work Life in Long-Term Care

 The Atlantic region currently has limited data to understand LTC staff quality of work life and what can be done to support these staff.
 The results from this study will help employers and government better support the overall health and well-being of LTC staff.
 Ultimately, our project will provide evidence to support improvements for LTC staff, by enabling knowledge users to consider tangible interventions to improve staff QWL, their work environment and ultimately, the quality of care for residents.

 Paula Richardson, Atlantic Region Project Manager

 Emily Hubley, Nova Scotia and Prince Edward Island HUB Coordinator

-This study is funded by Canadian Institutes of Health Research (CIHR) with partner funding from Research Nova Scotia (RNS), Newfoundland and Labrador Center of Applied Research (NLCAHR), Health PEI, and Nova Scotia Health.
+This study is funded by Canadian Institutes of Health Research (CIHR) with partner funding from Research Nova Scotia (RNS), Newfoundland and Labrador Center of Applied Research (NLCAHR), Health PEI, Research New Brunswick and Nova Scotia Health.